 “Market trends are continuously changing, and in the coming years the frequency of change will be even higher,” said the CFO at a multi-site medical system operator with over 600 facilities nationally.
 “Only those firms that are willing to adapt to this change will be able to sustain their businesses.”

-In the current competitive environment, dealmakers are devoting substantial energy to the targeting phase in M&A. But there is also an increasing appreciation for the importance of the post-close period, when a promising asset can realize its potential – or succumb to business pressures, if the new owner isn’t sufficiently nimble.
+In the current competitive environment, dealmakers are devoting substantial energy to the targeting phase in healthcare M&A. But there is also an increasing appreciation for the importance of the post-close period, when a promising asset can realize its potential – or succumb to business pressures, if the new owner isn’t sufficiently nimble.

 One issue that remains a perennial concern in this phase is cultural fit.
 Among respondents who reported oversights in due diligence for their most recent acquisition, over a third said their biggest error was not detecting a mismatch in work cultures (36%).
 What’s more, the third most-cited challenge in the integration phase was a culture clash with the acquired company’s personnel (21%).